 Hamburg, Germany’s second-largest city, is called “the Venice of the North.”
 It is a historic, scenic port city with many channels, rivers, lakes and parks.
 In addition to being a cosmopolitan city, it is also a college town, with over 65,000 university students.
 Bucerius is centrally located, next to a beautiful park.
 The public transportation system is excellent and Bucerius students generally receive a free public transportation ticket.

-The program is divided into two six-week sessions.
-In 2013, the academic calendar is:
+The program is divided into two sessions.

 It is also possible for students to take courses in German if language skills allow.
 Bucerius offers German and other language courses as well.